meerhamzadev/phasmophobia-companion-app/README.md

 Phasmophobia players' contributions are welcomed and encouraged.
 I do reinforce that this is not a complex project, though.

 I'd gladly accept submissions on smooth transitions and effects, better styling and increased functionalities that actually help move the project forward.

-I will take the development of the main features described in the first section of this README in my own hands, however.
+## Development Roadmap - Near Future Additions
+- A differentiated card for the found ghost
+- Better styling, transitions and effects
+- A section with information on equipment and how to use them
+- A section with information on evidence and how to gather them
+- Clicking on ghost cards will provide further information on them